 What type of lessons can I use these cards for?

-As I mentioned earlier, these games are ideal for increasing vocabulary on a myriad of scholastic topics.
+As I mentioned earlier, these games are ideal for increasing vocabulary on a variety of scholastic topics.
 But they can also be useful when applied to more complex systems, such as the stages of a black hole forming or solving complex math equations.
 The sky is the limit really.
-I have seen cards for landforms, bird beak shapes, even Egyptian hieroglyphics!
+I have seen cards for plants, bird beak shapes, even Egyptian hieroglyphics!